 The Community Archaeology Program (CAP) offers a professionally supervised opportunity for non-archaeologists to participate in archaeological research projects.
-Binghamton University organizes three summer programs: CAP session for adults (ages 18 and older; CAP for Teens (13-18); AND CAP for Kids (fifth and sixth grades).
+Binghamton University organizes three summer camps: CAP for adults (ages 16 and older; CAP for Teens (13-16); AND CAP for Kids (students entering fifth and sixth grades).
 Each program is for five sequential full days.
 CAP for adults involves one day of lectures and hands-on artifact experience, then four full days excavating with professional archaeologists at an archaeological research site.
 CAP for Teens and Kids includes a combination of in-lab and outdoor archaeological activities time at the same archaeological site hosting the CAP Adult session.
 CAP is ideal for elementary and high school students, and adults looking for an exciting outdoor summer program linked to interests in history and archaeology.
 Experience the hard work and thrills of discovery while assisting with a professional archaeological project that is part of historic preservation initiatives.
 Field tasks can accommodate the physical abilities of each participant.
 Note: CAP is not a substitute for an accredited field school in archaeology.